 Homemade Dog Food - 5 Tips For Making Dog Food At Home

 1. Balancing the diet is the most important factor.
-If the diet is not balanced, it goes from the best food to feed, to not so good at all.
-If there are no vitamins or minerals (especially calcium) in the diet, dogs run into deficiencies quite quickly.
+If the diet is not balanced, it becomes less than ideal and can ultimately lead to many deficiencies.
+If there is a lack of vitamins or minerals (especially calcium) in the diet, dogs can run into health problems quite quickly.
 Especially in puppies, it can happen in just a few months.
-This is a big reason why vets are against homemade meals, they are the ones who see all the deficiencies.
+This is the main reason that vets are opposed to homemade meals, they are the ones who witness all the deficiencies firsthand.

-2. Meat Selection: Meat, raw or cooked is the base ingredient for homemade food.
-Dogs are obligate carnivores and thrive on a meat based diet.
+2. Meat Selection: Meat, raw or cooked is the base ingredient for homemade dog food.
+Dogs are obligate carnivores and thrive on a protein based diet.
 Meat options include: beef, lamb, pork, turkey, chicken, venison, ostrich, buffalo, etc. Be sure the meat is fresh and fit for human consumption.
 The fat content should be no greater than 15-20%.
-Feeding fish occasionally is ok, but definitely not as a main staple.
+Feeding fish occasionally is acceptable, but definitely not as a main staple.

-3. Vegetables: Vegetables make up about 1/4 of the meal and provide vitamins, minerals and fiber.
-Dogs get more nutrients from the vegetables if they are lightly steamed, (chopped or pureed).
+3. Vegetables: Vegetables can make up about 1/4 of the meal and provide vitamins, minerals and fiber.
+Dogs get more nutrients from the vegetables if they are lightly steamed, chopped or pureed.
 Vegetables to include: squash, pumpkin, zucchini, carrots, peas, beets, yams, broccoli, cauliflower, green beans and sweet potato.
 Vegetables to avoid: onion, potato, tomato, bell peppers, spinach, raw beans, garlic, leek, chard and beet greens.

 5. Have fun and enjoy the results!
 Play around with different meat/vegetable combinations.
 See which meat and vegetables are your dogs favourite.